uliwitness/Forge/README.md

 How to build
 ------------

-To build the sample project (which creates a command-line tool), check out the Leonie repository into the same folder as Forge, and build the Forge Xcode project.
+There's an Xcode project that produces a command-line executable that runs any Hammer script file (.hc) you give it.

 License
 -------

-	Copyright 2003-2012 by Uli Kusterer.
+	Copyright 2003-2013 by Uli Kusterer.

 	This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages